Arkorri/MNIST_ML_Honors/README.md

 **#include "Data.hpp"**\
 **#include "DataHandler.hpp"**\
 **#include "Knn.hpp"**\
--Data.hpp requires no programmer or use interaction\
+-Data.hpp requires no programmer or user interaction\
 -Note: most functions are handled by the classes themselves\
 \
 **1. Create a new DataHandler object**\